Playground Safety Inspector Course

 Who is this course for?

-Existing and newcomers to safety inspections, such as; supervisors, inspectors and maintenance crews.
+Existing workers who conduct safety inspections, such as; supervisors, inspectors and maintenance crews.

 When and Where

-This course will not commence until July 2019, however, all enquiries will be contacted and placed onto a waiting list.
-The course will be run at different workplace locations in Brisbane (RTO 40963).
+This course will not commence until August 2019, however, all enquiries will be contacted and placed onto a waiting list.
+The training will be conducted on the Sunshine Coast and in Brisbane.